relu/kubernetes-workshop/README.md

 $ kubectl edit ns workshop
 ```

-This will bring up your editor and give you the posibility to edit the
+This will bring up your editor and give you the possibility to edit the
 resource directly.
 Once saved, it will be applied in kubernetes automatically.

 Ok, so now that we have our workspace ready, let's set our current kubectl